hapax/hapax.github.io/assets/chuzenji.md

 systems with broader responsibilities and margins of error: religion, philosophy, art.

-I head back down to the main street, no plans in mind, nothing for life to nibble away at.
+I hit the main street, no plans in mind, nothing for life to nibble away at.
 By the ramp is a splendid illustration of England's hypothesis: wildflowers sprouting through the gravel of a tumbledown plot.